yongfook/zipsell/README.md

 Populate this with your production config for Amazon AWS, Stripe etc. You can have environment-specific values for local, test and production - read the Figaro docs for more detail.

-After deploying to Heroku for the first time, run:
+To deploy to heroku for the first time:

 ```
+heroku create
+git push heroku master
+heroku run rails db:migrate
 figaro heroku:set -e production
 ```